-We are reaching out now to let you know that information about the City's financial situation and the funding measure is available on our website at www.lovelafayette.org/FiscalSustainability
+I am reaching out to let you know that information about the City's financial situation and Measure H is available on our website at www.lovelafayette.org/MeasureH including the Measure H Information Flyer recently mailed to Lafayette residents and businesses, as well as a list of FAQ that we continue to update.
+This information is being provided to the community to help Lafayette voters make an informed decision.